openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 -	If the warm-up run does not help or execution time still varies, you can try running a large number of iterations and then average or find a mean of the results.
 -	For time values that range too much, consider geomean.
+-   Beware of the throttling and other power oddities.
+A device can exist in one of several different power states.
+When optimizing your model, for better performance data reproducibility consider fixing the device frequency.
+However the end to end  (application) benchmarking should be also performed under real operational conditions.

 ## Getting performance numbers using OpenVINO's benchmark_app